Shoop123/berenet/README.md

 ```
 Gives us:
 ```
-Verbosity Lengend:
+Verbosity Legend:
-m is to show mean squared error every time it changes s is to show sample metrics e is to show epochs n is to show minibatch number with every epoch
+m is to show mean squared error everytime it changes s is to show sample metrics e is to show epochs n is to show minibatch number with every epoch
 ```
 So, to expand on what the list says:
 * `nn.verbosity += 'm'` will make it print out the mean squared error (later referred to as MSE) after every epoch (usually smaller than actual size), and once at the end (more accurate).
 To calculate this error it uses either validation data that was passed through the `train` method, or the test data otherwise.
-The reason it prints only the MSE instead of the accuracy score is because it is very difficult measure accuracy when the goal of the network is unkown, and the MSE is a decent representation of whether or not the netowrk is improving.
+The reason it prints only the MSE instead of the accuracy score is because it is very difficult measure accuracy when the goal of the network is unknown, and the MSE is a decent representation of whether or not the network is improving.
 * `nn.verbosity += 's'` will just show some information after dividing the data into the specified minibatches, such as number of examples, number of minibatches, and the size of each minibatch.
 * The default for verbosity is just 'e', which means that when training, the network will print out what epoch it is currently on.
-This is so that when taking a while to train you have some sort of idea of how much progress has been made, rather than sitting and waiting in suspence, not knowing how much longer its going to be.
+This is so that when taking a while to train you have some sort of idea of how much progress has been made, rather than sitting and waiting in suspense, not knowing how much longer it's going to be.
 * `nn.verbosity += 'n'` This is the same as 'e', except it will print out what minibatch it is on in the epoch

 #### Tuning knobs :zap:
 ###### The Train Method
 You've already seen how to change the learning rate and epochs, but there's a few more tricks up BereNet's sleeve!
 For one, there are many optional parameters for the `train` method that we skipped in our simple example above.
-Lets take a look at the validation data option:
+Let's take a look at the validation data option:
 ```
 nn.train(training_data, targets, 0.1, 10000, validation_data=valid_data, validation_targets=valid_targets)
 ```